comfybytes/phasmophobia-ghost-api/README.md

 ```
 2 to 3 pieces of evidence need to be provided.
 Returns the possible Ghosts and the remaining co-responding evidence.

-1 evidence is built into the application, but the response is too long for chat bots to display
+1 evidence is built into the application, but the response is too long for some chat bots to display
 ```
 !ghost {ghost type}
 ```